President & CEO

 Vice President, Corporate Operations & Chief Financial Officer

 Brian is a Chartered Professional Accountant with over thirty years of financial experience.
-He is a retired partner of PricewaterhouseCoopers LLP, after which he worked as the CFO for a number of private companies in the technology sector.
-Brian has considerable governance experience, serving on Boards of Health Care related institutions, charities and not-for-profit organizations.
+A retired partner of PricewaterhouseCoopers LLP, he's served as the CFO of a number of private companies in the technology sector.
+Brian has considerable governance experience, serving on Boards of various healthcare-related institutions, charities and not-for-profit organizations.

 As Vice President, Corporate Operations & Chief Financial Officer, Brian plans and directs corporate operations that support the capabilities of the Science World team to deliver on its strategic priorities.
 As well, he oversees the financial operations and financial planning at Science World.
-Through analysis, discipline and organization Brian ensures that each of these areas best support and serve the mission and priorities of Science World.
+Through analysis, discipline and organization, Brian ensures that each of these areas best supports and serves the mission and priorities of the organization.

 Vice President, Development